psyc-syntax/APSRTC-Transit-Planner/README.md

 # Navigating large-scale bus networks requires speed and precision.
 This project bridges a modern Flutter UI with a high-performance C++ Routing Engine to provide instant, optimized routing solutions for commuters in Andhra Pradesh.

+# 📍 What is this app for?

+# Commuters often struggle to find the most efficient way to travel across districts, especially when switching between different bus types (Palle Velugu, Express, Garuda) or transitioning from Bus to Train.

+# This app solves that by:

+# Smart Routing: Finding the fastest path between any two locations in the state.

+# Checkpoint Tracking: Breaking down a long journey into "Checkpoints" (Major Hubs like Vijayawada, Vizag, or Tirupati) where transfers happen.

+# Optimized Transfers: Calculating the exact time needed at a checkpoint to catch the next connecting bus or train.

+# ✨ Key Features

+# Intelligent Pathfinding: Beyond simple distance, it calculates routes based on "Total Travel Time" including wait times at checkpoints.

+# Multi-Modal Integration: (Roadmap) Combining APSRTC bus data with South Central Railway (SCR) schedules for a unified travel plan.

+# Dynamic Search: Instant auto-complete for 10,000+ stop names using a Trie data structure.

+# Native Performance: Core pathfinding is handled by a C++ engine to ensure instant results even on low-end mobile devices.

 # 🏗️ Technical Architecture (The "Brain \& Body")

 # This project utilizes a Hybrid Architecture to ensure the app remains responsive even when calculating paths through thousands of transit nodes: